khriemer2596/smallsh/README.md

 This program is a fully functional terminal shell that can be run at the command line.
 It includes a couple built-in commands, file redirection, as well as managing background and foreground parent/child processes.
-It also encorporates a custom signal handler.
+It also incorporates a custom signal handler.

 To get started, download or clone the files onto your computer.
 Next, open a bash